spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/algolia-personalization.md

 * Open Home page
   * (if applicable) Click on a product - `PRODUCT_CLICK`
   * (if applicable) Click on a product add to cart button - `ADD_TO_CART`
-* Open product detail page (PDP), you should see events for actions:
+* Open the product detail page (PDP), you should see events for the actions:
   * `PAGE_LOAD`
   * `ADD_TO_CART`
   * `ADD_TO_SHOPPING_LIST`